Lyr-7D1h/living_space/README.md

   - tendencies
   - make connections with other creatures
   - procreate with other creatures
+- decrease coloring strength the further from mid point of character paint is
+- Create creatures on touch
 - on death explode color to neighboring tiles
 - different color space
 - slowly create more and more advanced civilization over time
   - natural disasters to slow progress down
+- add antialiasing